There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

 - Add glamorous touches

-Mid-century modern promotes inside/outside living so you want to open your space up with large windows to let the sun and breeze in.
+Mid-century modern design promotes inside/outside living so you want to open your space up with large windows to let the sun and breeze in.
 Open plan living is a must, allowing a fresh flow of air to gently waft throughout your house.

 - Inside/outside living